morenoh149/postgresDBSamples/adventureworks/README.md

 Commands:

 ```
-unzip data.zip # this will unzip all csv to the current directory
+unzip data.zip -d data # this will unzip the data into the directory 'data'
-psql -c "CREATE DATABASE \"adventureworks\";"
+psql -c "CREATE DATABASE \"Adventureworks\";"
 psql -d Adventureworks < install.sql
 ```